Thomas Parker (soldier, born 1753): Military Career

-Parker was lieutenant-colonel of the 8th Infantry Regiment in 1799, and in June 1800 was mustered out of service.
-He was appointed colonel of the 12th Infantry Regiment in March 1812, commissioned brigadier general in March 1813, and resigned in November of the next year.
-He died in Frederick County on 24 January 1820.
+He remained in the army following the conflict.
+By 1799, Parker had become lieutenant-colonel of the 8th Infantry Regiment, but in June 1800 was mustered out of service.
+He was appointed colonel of the 12th Infantry Regiment in March 1812 and served on the northern frontier under Gen. Wade Hampton as well as commanded defenses at Norfolk.
+He was commissioned brigadier general in March 1813, and resigned in November of the next year.